Cirque du Soleil Performer

 how much does the average performer get paid

-Asked by drmzcometrue almost 12 years ago
+Asked by drmzcometrue about 12 years ago

 From 30K USD for new recruits in certain acts, up to 250K USD for established artists who hold exclusive rights to their act.